Questions | Pinnacle Apex Partners

 Do you offer implementation or advisory services?

-What happens after I request the diagnostic?
+What happens after I request a diagnostic?

-Requests are reviewed for scope alignment.
 If aligned, you'll receive an invoice and private intake instructions.

 Can we talk before deciding?

-Pricing & commitment
+Pricing & Commitment

-What does the $5,000 cover?
+What does the fee cover?

-• • Where value is currently constrained
+• where value or progress is currently constrained

-• • What should not be acted on yet
+• what should not be acted on yet

-• • What must come first for downstream decisions to work
+• what must come first for downstream decisions to work

 Why not roll this into a larger engagement or retainer?

-Because bundling judgment with execution compromises independence.
+Bundling judgment with execution compromises independence.

-This diagnostic is intentionally standalone so decisions are evaluated on their own merit — without pressure to justify follow-on work.
+Diagnostics are intentionally standalone so decisions are evaluated on their own merit — without pressure to justify follow-on work.

 How is this different from consulting?

-Consulting typically optimizes execution.
+Consulting optimizes execution.

 What if we already have advisors or internal leadership?